 Reporting document deadline: June 30, 2021

-- Alberta communities are supported in developing capacity to prevent, prepare for , and respond to identified risk
+- support Alberta communities in developing capacity to prevent, prepare for and respond to identified risk

-- training of fire services remains current and is updated as required
+- help ensure training of fire services remains current and is updated as required

-- training aligns with and supports community planning
+- ensure training aligns with and supports community planning

 For more information, read the Fire Services Training Program: Program Guidelines document.

-The allocated funding supplements the approved training.
+The supplemental funding enhances basic training.
 The municipality/training group must agree to contribute any outstanding funds for the training.

 Funding is made as a lump-sum payment to the hosting municipality or First Nation.